-Before you run out and buy furniture, fire pits, and water features, think about who’s going to use the space and how.
+Before you run out and buy furniture, or review the best backyard fire pits or water features, think about who’s going to use the space and how.
 In addition to an outdoor dining area, maybe you want a quiet reading nook while the kids need a roomy spot for games and activities.
 If space is tight, you may also need to plan for moveable or convertible furnishings that can accommodate whatever’s going on outdoors.
 As you send all of these considerations outside, don’t forget to design in privacy, maintenance, accessibility, and safety for children and pets.

 Assess Your Abilities